 Connects to and manages supported databases.

-High Availability (Enterprise Edition, available 2016)¶
+High Availability (Enterprise Edition)¶

 Mattermost uses a MySQL or Postgres database to store and retrieve system data and to execute full text search.
 Solid State Drives can be used for faster read times to increase performance.

 For enterprise deployments, the Mattermost database can be configured with a master and multiple read replicas.
 The read replicas can be configured as a redundant backup to the active server, so that during hardware failures operation can be diverted to the read replica server without interrupting service.
 The safest configuration is to size the disk space on the read replica used for failover two to three times larger than storage available on master, so that if the master fails because it runs out of disk space it will fail over to a read replica with enough extra space to run smoothly until the master is corrected.

 Search Replicas (Enterprise Edition)¶

 You can configure one or more search replicas to isolate search queries.
 A search replica is similar to a read replica, but is used only for handling search queries.

 Global Deployments (Enterprise Edition)¶